joergjo/go-foundry-local/examples/chat-completion-streaming/README.md

 # Chat Completion Streaming Example

 This example demonstrates how to use the `go-foundry-local` SDK with streaming chat completions.
 It shows how to send a chat request to a locally running AI model and receive the response as a real-time stream using Server-Sent Events (SSE).
+This example is useful when you need fine-grained control over the HTTP requests or want to understand the underlying API interactions.

 ## What This Example Shows